 - Earn 3% cash back: Get 3% cash back for spending at U.S. supermarkets on up to $6,000 every year.
 After that, you’ll receive 1% back.
 Also, you’ll get 2% back on U.S. gas stations and at select U.S. department stores, as well as 1% back on everything else.

-- 0% intro APR in the initial 15 months: If you plan to carry a balance on your credit card, this one could be an excellent choice.
-You won’t accrue interest on your balance for 15 months after you open the account, then 13.99% - 23.99% Variable (See Rates & Fees), which is longer than many introductory zero-interest periods.
+- 0% intro APR in the initial 0% on purchases for 15 months: If you plan to carry a balance on your credit card, this one could be an excellent choice.
+You won’t accrue interest on your balance for 0% on purchases for 15 months after you open the account, then 13.99%-23.99% Variable, which is longer than many introductory zero-interest periods.

 - No annual fee: You won’t have to pay an annual fee to be a cardholder.